PrestaShop/open-source/content/get-involved/report-issues/_index.md

 Although higher severity bugs are more likely to be fixed quickly, PrestaShop remains a community-built project, and therefore there is no guarantee about when a given bug will be fixed by a contributor.
 Consequently, the best way to make sure that a bug is fixed quickly is to fix it yourself, or hire a specialist to do it for you.

-If you get a bug fixed, please consider submitting a Pull Request to integrate it in the project.
+If you get a bug fixed, please consider submitting a Pull Request to integrate it into the project.

 To find out more, read [How issues are sorted]({{< relref "how-issues-are-sorted" >}}).